psmoros/manim-voiceover/README.md

 - Record voiceovers with your microphone during rendering with a simple command line interface.
 - Develop animations with auto-generated AI voices from various free and proprietary services.
 - Per-word timing of animations, i.e. trigger animations at specific words in the voiceover, even for the recordings.
 This works thanks to [OpenAI Whisper](https://github.com/openai/whisper).
+- **NEW**: Supports both local and cloud-based Whisper for ARM64 architectures (like Apple Silicon) where the local model may not work.

 Here is a demo: